 Just be ready for some rather extreme changes in both tone and style.
 From a slasher movie to an almost artsy psychological horror.
 And back.
 Both parts show potential but mixed together, it doesn’t work for me.

 Random Acts of Violence is out on Shudder from August 20, 2020.
-It was also released in theaters and on-demand in Canada on July 31, 2020.
+It will also be released on VOD & DVD on February 16, 2021.

 Director: Jay Baruchel

 Writers: Jay Baruchel, Jesse Chabot, Justin Gray (comic), Jimmy Palmiotti (comic)

 Stars: Jesse Williams, Jordana Brewster, Jay Baruchel, Simon Northwood, Isaiah Rockcliffe, Niamh Wilson, Clark Backo

 Comic book creator Todd Walkley (Jesse Williams), his wife Kathy (Jordana Brewster), assistant Aurora (Niamh Wilson) and best friend, Hard Calibre Comics owner Ezra (Jay Baruchel), embark upon a road trip from Toronto to NYC comic con and bad things start to happen—people start getting killed.
 It soon becomes clear that a crazed fan is using Todd’s “SLASHERMAN” comic as inspiration for the killings and as the bodies pile up, and Todd’s friends and family become victims themselves, Todd will be forced to take artistic responsibility.